surifirstpin/biplus_documentation/docs/Visualization.md

 - **Previous value** select the second measure value for widget.

-- **Change** specify the conditions for selected measuredifference,growth,none).
+- **Change** specify the conditions for selected measures from the following difference, growth, none.

-- **Show growth** displays the growth rate of selected measure fields.
+- **Show growth** displays the growth rate of selected measures.

 - **Style** set different style formats from the option provided.

 ##  World chart :